 UHC Quality Leadership Award

 Memorial Hermann-Texas Medical Center has won the prestigious 2014 UHC Quality Leadership Award.
 The annual award is given to the nation’s top academic medical centers that have demonstrated excellence in delivering high-quality patient care, as measured by the UHC Quality and Accountability Study.
 Memorial Hermann-TMC was one of only 12 member hospitals across the country chosen as a 2014 UHC Quality Leadership Award winner.

-U.S. News & World Report published its annual list of America’s Best Hospitals, recognizing Memorial Hermann-Texas Medical Center as “high-performing” in certain specialties, including: Cancer, gastroenterology and GI surgery, nephrology, neurology and neurosurgery, orthopedics, pulmonology and urology.
-The rankings are freely available at USNews.com and appeared in the U.S. News “Best Hospitals 2015” guidebook.
+U.S. News & World Report published its annual list of America’s Best Hospitals, recognizing Memorial Hermann-Texas Medical Center as “high-performing” in certain specialties, including: Gynecology, nephrology, and urology.
+The rankings are freely available at USNews.com and appeared in the U.S. News “Best Hospitals in 2015” guidebook.